flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **What's been the most important thing you've learned?**

 {% pullquote %}
 Knowing my worth and knowing when to say no. I read this book called Hell No! {"If there's any red flag that goes up at any point, then don't just say no, say hell no."} There are plenty of people who will take up the project, and if you take it on, then you know you'll be kicking yourself later.
-So its okay if we starve for a day or two until we get a good project...but that hasn't happened yet **knocks on wood**.
+So its okay if we starve for a day or two until we get a good project...but that hasn't happened yet...**knocks on wood**.
 {% endpullquote %}

 **What's the best marketing you've done?**

 Connecting with [Local First Arizona](http://www.localfirstaz.com/) was huge!
-Because it's right along side what I believe in--working with people that are passionate about what they're doing, working with local businesses, helping improve connectins between small businesses.
+Because it's right along side what I believe in--working with people that are passionate about what they're doing, working with local businesses, helping improve connections between small businesses.

 The next best thing was doing good work and having good client relationships, because those always spin off to more work.
 When you're working with a client, you need to make sure you're on your best behavior.
 Its simple things like being polite, respectful, don't spit in anyone's hair...